 Developing independent, confident young people

-- The curriculum is designed to: recognise and build upon children’s prior learning, provide first hand learning experiences, allow the children to develop interpersonal skills, build resilience and become creative, critical thinkers.
+- The curriculum is designed to: recognise and build upon children’s prior learning, provide first hand learning experiences, allowing the children to develop interpersonal skills, build resilience and become creative, critical thinkers.

-- Community involvement is an essential part of our curriculum as we celebrate local traditions, diversity and charitable giving by working closely with local community groups: learning new skills to enable the children to take an active role in events throughout the year.
-One of our aims is that children leave the campus with a sense of belonging to a tightly knit community where they have the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners.
+- Community involvement and Enrichment are an essential part of our curriculum as we celebrate local traditions, diversity and charitable giving by working closely with local community groups: learning new skills to enable the children to take an active role in events throughout the year.
+One of our aims is that children leave the school with a sense of belonging to a tightly knit community where they have the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners.
 Learning as a community is necessary so our curriculum involves our parents and carers learning alongside their children.

 - Our curriculum is vital in securing an understanding of financial education and promoting character education principles such as resilience, kindness, courage and reflection.
 In a community where borrowing and lending are a key factor we help develop a better understanding of money.